March 20th - 22nd 2026

 Now imagine this…

-Restorative yoga is more than stillness and shapes — it’s the art of creating spaces where rest feels safe, supportive, and accessible.
+Restorative yoga is more than stillness and shapes — it’s the art of creating spaces where rest feels, supportive, and accessible.

-In this 25-hour training, we will explore the foundations of trauma-aware teaching, with a focus on language, inclusion, and the subtle practices that allow the whole body to safely rest.
+In this 25-hour training, we will explore the foundations of restorative yoga & trauma-aware teaching, with a focus on language, inclusion, and the subtle practices that allow the whole body to feel supported.
 Together we’ll weave practical tools, embodied learning, and reflective discussions so you can confidently guide restorative practices that honour choice, agency, and the diverse needs of students.

 We’ll explore restorative yoga shapes, how to sequence in a way that feels supportive to your students, and how to access restorative shapes when props are not always available.
 You’ll also learn how to weave trauma-aware language into your teaching — and why it matters.
-The way we cue has the power to create safety, predictability, and reduce pressure, so students can soften into rest with a greater sense of trust in themselves and the space.
+The way we cue has the power to impact the space, and reduce pressure, so students can soften into rest with a greater sense of trust in themselves and the space.

 This training is designed for yoga teachers and space-holders who want to deepen their understanding of restorative yoga and cultivate spaces where students can feel grounded, welcomed, and held.